 The Gulf countries have been trying to lead their assets to safe investments.
-Due to the economic stability in recent years, its trust, safety, in terms of investor protection and the business familiarity with gulf countries, US has been a candidate to be the center of the investments of Gulf Countries.
+Due to the economic stability in recent years, its trust, safety, in terms of investor protection and the business familiarity with Gulf countries, US has been a candidate to be the center of the investments of Gulf Countries.

 The most popular of these methods is now Sukuk.

 The World Countries have been undertaking government based enterprises to attract this rich and economic source.
-For instance, holding 57% of all Gulf funds, Malaysia has leased council’s field using the Gulf oriented sukuk it has exported.
+For instance, holding 57% of all Gulf funds, Malaysia has leased the council’s field using the Gulf oriented sukuk it has exported.

 The fund transferred via sukuk method to the country from Gulf Countries can be used in many areas.
 Lands, real estates, energy investments, vehicles, factories, workshops, industrial zones are the assets mostly used for sukuk export.